Monika-81/wanderlust-api/README.md

 ### **Bugs and fixes**

-There were a number of small bugs and mishaps committed through the development manily because of whitespace, type-o's and extra linebreaks.
+There were a number of small bugs and mishaps committed through the development mainly because of whitespace, type-o's and extra linebreaks.
 But mainly everything ran smoothly with the help of the Code Institute cheat sheet's for the Django REST project.

 **The major bugs where**: <br>